elixir-europe/rdmkit/pages/your_tasks/machine_actionability.md

 For machine-actionability and interoperability, you should consider:
 1. File formats that are data exchange formats (e.g. JSON, XML).
-2. (Meta)Data schemas recognised and accepted by communities as standards (e.g. [ISA model](https://isa-specs.readthedocs.io/en/latest/isamodel.html), [OME data model](https://docs.openmicroscopy.org/ome-model/6.0.1/)).
+2. (Meta)Data schemas recognised and accepted by communities as standards (e.g. [ISA model](https://isa-specs.readthedocs.io/en/latest/isamodel.html), {% tool "ome-data-model-and-file-formats" %}).
 The (meta)data schema describes the relations, such as hierarchy, of the elements that constitute the (meta)data model or structure.
 3. Sets of metadata attributes or metadata checklists recognised and accepted by communities (e.g. MIAPPE, ENA Samples checklists), that capture reporting best practice in the field.
 4. Controlled vocabularies and ontologies recognised and accepted by communities to convey meaning or semantics (e.g. EFO, OBI).